Overview of a Statutory Merger

 Benefits out of a Statutory Merger

-Organizations may consider a statutory merger with other organizations to maximize financial and organizational efficiencies, or sometimes to beat competitors.
-Mergers often come with conflicts.
-But the benefits can override initial difficulties.
+Organizations may consider a statutory merger with other organizations to maximize financial and organizational efficiencies, or sometimes to gain an advantage over competitors.
+Mergers often come with conflicts but the benefits can override initial difficulties.
 The shareholders of both the companies which have undergone the M&A process are compensated for their assent to the process.
 The shareholders either are (a) paid for their shares or (b) receive shares of the merged company.

 Legal Requirements, Procedures & Conditions

-Firstly, conditional laws for a statutory merger are set by state corporate law.
-Secondly, the board of directors of each corporation must give their approval for the merger.
-Thirdly, the shareholders of each company must approve the merger through their voting rights.
-Lastly, after all legal formalities are done, mergers are approved by the authorities.
-The whole process is long and may take months.
+First, conditional laws for a statutory merger are set by state corporate law.
+Second, the board of directors of each corporation must give their approval for the merger.
+Third, the shareholders of each company must approve the merger through their voting rights.
+Finally, after all legal formalities are concluded, mergers are approved by the appropriate regulatory authorities.
+The whole process may take months.

 A shorter form is possible in the case of a merger between a parent company and a subsidiary.
 Additionally, proper due diligence should be carried out to avoid unanticipated material liability.

 The shareholders can also exercise their appraisal rights.
-This is a legal right of the dissenting shareholder who might object to an extraordinary transaction and want:
+This is a legal right of a dissenting shareholder who might object to an extraordinary transaction and want: